 - you should know that aripiprazole may make it harder for your body to cool down when it gets very hot.
 Tell your doctor if you plan to do vigorous exercise or be exposed to extreme heat.

-- if you have phenylketonuria (PKU, an inherited condition in which a special diet must be followed to prevent mental retardation), you should know that the orally disintegrating tablets contain phenylalanine.
+- if you have phenylketonuria (PKU, an inherited condition in which a special diet must be followed to prevent damage to your brain that can cause severe intellectual disability), you should know that the orally disintegrating tablets contain phenylalanine.
 If you have diabetes, you should know that aripiprazole solution contains sugar.

 - you should know that when aripiprazole is used to treat children, it should be used as part of a treatment program that may include counseling and special education.
 Be sure that your child follows all of his or her doctor's or therapist's instructions.

 What special dietary instructions should I follow?